-- (f) The above obligations are in addition to and not limits upon all statues, rules, regulations, restrictions, mitigation measures and other measures to which Permittee is subject that are designed to restrict, limit, modify or minimize the environmental impact of the operations under this Permit. - 26.
-If Permittee fails to comply with any of the provisions of this Permit or with any regulations or laws applicable the operations under this Permit, the Commission may cancel this Permit following 90 days' written notice to Permittee setting forth the grounds for the cancellation.
-If this Permit is cancelled, Permittee shall still comply with the conditions specified in paragraph 18 for surrendering the Permitted Land. - 27.
-The Commission's waiver of any default or breach of any term, covenant or condition of -this Permit shall not constitute a waiver of any other default or breach whether of the same or any other term, covenant or condition of this Permit, regardless of the Commission's knowledge of such other defaults or breaches.
-The acceptance by the Commission of any monies due under this Permit shall not constitute a waiver of any preceding default or breach, other than the failure of Permittee to pay the particular monies accepted, nor shall acceptance of monies after termination of this Permit constitute a reinstatement, extension or renewal of this Permit. - 28.
-The covenants and conditions in this Permit shall apply to and bind the heirs, successors, executors, administrators and assigns of the parties. - 29.
-As provided in California Public Resources Code section 6804, Permittee may assign, sublease or transfer this Permit or any interest in it only with prior written Commission authorization.
+26. If Permittee fails to comply with any of the provisions of this Permit or with any regulations or laws applicable the operations under this Permit, the Commission may cancel this Permit following 90 days' written notice to Permittee setting forth the grounds for the cancellation.
+If this Permit is cancelled, Permittee shall still comply with the conditions specified in paragraph 18 for surrendering the Permitted Land.

+27. The Commission's waiver of any default or breach of any term, covenant or condition of this Permit shall not constitute a waiver of any other default or breach whether of the same or any other term, covenant or condition of this Permit, regardless of the Commission's knowledge of such other defaults or breaches.
+The acceptance by the Commission of any monies due under this Permit shall not constitute a waiver of any preceding default or breach, other than the failure of Permittee to pay the particular monies accepted, nor shall acceptance of monies after termination of this Permit constitute a reinstatement, extension or renewal of this Permit.

+28. The covenants and conditions in this Permit shall apply to and bind the heirs, successors, executors, administrators and assigns of the parties.

+29. As provided in California Public Resources Code section 6804, Permittee may assign, sublease or transfer this Permit or any interest in it only with prior written Commission authorization.
 The consent to the transfer of any interest in this Permit shall not be deemed a consent to any subsequent assignment, sublease, occupancy or use by another person.
 Any assignment, sublease or transfer without the Commission's consent, whether voluntary or by operation of law, shall be void and transfer no rights to the purported transferee.
 This provision shall not prevent Permittee from subcontracting parts of the work to be performed under this Permit without Commission approval, so long as Permittee remains fully responsible to the Commission for compliance with all obligations under this Permit.
-Upon approval of any assignment, sublease or transfer, the assignee, sublessee or transferee shall be bound be the terms of this Permit to the same extent as if such transferee were the original Permittee, any conditions in the assignment, sublease or transfer to the contrary notwithstanding. - 30.
-No bond or security will be required by the Permittee.
+Upon approval of any assignment, sublease or transfer, the assignee, sublessee or transferee shall be bound be the terms of this Permit to the same extent as if such transferee were the original Permittee, any conditions in the assignment, sublease or transfer to the contrary notwithstanding.

+30. No bond or other financial security is required by the Permittee, for the current permitted activities.
+Should more intensive activities be pursued under a permit amendment, a financial security may be required at that time.
 This requirement shall be separate from any other bonding requirements to which Permittee is subject.

-- 31. This Permit is issued upon the application of Permittee and is entered into without a formal title determination.
+31. This Permit is issued upon the application of Permittee and is entered into without a formal title determination.
 This Permit shall not be construed as establishing the extent of the Commission's claim to or interest in the Permitted Land.
-The Commission does not warrant the title to the Permitted Land or any right Permittee may have to possession or to quiet enjoyment of it. - 32.
-If any provision of this Permit is judicially determined to be invalid, it shall be considered deleted from this Permit and shall not invalidate the remaining provisions. - 33.
-Time is of the essence in this Permit.
+The Commission does not warrant the title to the Permitted Land or any right Permittee may have to possession or to quiet enjoyment of it.

+32. If any provision of this Permit is judicially determined to be invalid, it shall be considered deleted from this Permit and shall not invalidate the remaining provisions.

+33. Time is of the essence in this Permit.